wilhasse/courses/db/polardbx/mysql_percona.md

 It seems that Polar uses unireg_abort function but it was removed in mysql 8.
-Comparing mysql.h and sql/mysqld.c and sql/mysqld.h they introduced this function I copied back the definition from sql/mysqld.h
+Comparing mysql.h and sql/mysqld.c and sql/mysqld.h they introduced this function I copied back the definition from sql/mysqld.h and removed static in mysqld.cc

 ### Error